hearmeneigh/e621-rising-configs/README.md

 When training a Stable Diffusion XL model, can train **two** models: [`stabilityai/stable-diffusion-xl-base-1.0`](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) and [`stabilityai/stable-diffusion-xl-refiner-1.0`](https://huggingface.co/stabilityai/stable-diffusion-xl-refiner-1.0).
 (If unsure what to do, start with the base model.)

+Note that this training step assumes that you have already uploaded your dataset to Huggingface.

 ```bash
 cd <e621-rising-configs-root>